top of page

 • Skin to skin, tummy to tummy time.
 Does it feel like your baby wants to be constantly held?
 That's okay and totally normal!
 The more we resist it, the more they will want it.
 Your baby only knows you and is learning the world.
 Having your comfort is what they need to learn independence.
 It won't always be like this!
 But giving a baby quality time and comfort early on can foster healthy attachment in the future.
 A good carrier makes this much easier.

 • Read out loud.
 Read books, signs, labels, anything!
 The more we talk and read to our babies, they more language they are exposed to.
-This is great for vocabulary development and encourages interaction with your baby, especially when you don't know what else to do?
+This is great for vocabulary development and encourages interaction with your baby, especially when you don't know what else to do.
 It doesn't matter if they seem to be paying attention or not.
 Exposing children to books and spoken word is excellent for brain development.

 • New people, places and things.
 As much as you are comfortable with, expose your little one to new people, places and things.
 This will also stimulate their senses and activate their brain in ways you simply can't by living groundhog day at home.
 Hopefully you are at places where there are extra hands to help and it may give you, not only another person to talk to, but someone else to share your baby with!
 This is especially helpful when they are crawling or running around every where.
 And may even help improve sleep.
 These don't have to be "baby appropriate" places.
 Live your life with your baby - groceries, post office, friend's house, etc.